MrMadium/MrMadium/README.md

 - 👋 Hi, I’m @MrMadium

 - 🌱 I’m currently learning Data Analytics.
-As of writing this, I have worked on my skills in Python, JavaScript, SQL, d3.js, Tableau, PowerBI, Mathematics, Statistics, C (not my strong suit), OOP, R, CSS and HTML.
+As of writing this, I have worked on my skills in Python, JavaScript, SQL, d3.js, Tableau, PowerBI, Mathematics, Statistics, C (not my strong suit), OOP, R, .ASP, CSS and HTML.

 - 👀 I’m interested in Business, Finance, Insights that matter.